You are here

 Managing Email Records

-Email is a communication technology used to transmit information, regardless of content or purpose, between individuals.
-The introduction of email into an office can revolutionize how staff communicates.
-It also raises the following records and information management questions for government officials.
+Email is a communication technology used to transmit information between individuals.
+The use of email in offices has changed both the way staff communicate and administer certain business functions.
+It also raises many records and information management questions for government officials:

 - How can I control the use of email for non-business purposes?